Qinisfighting/Landing-Page---Udacity-Project-2/README.md

 - The page is based on the starter project offered by Udacity and aimed to meet all the requirements in the project rubric.

-- The five "Suggested" Items are included in the Project (not quite sure if they are all right...), they are:
+- The five "Suggested" Items are included in the Project (not quite sure if they are all correctly done though...), they are:

     - Add a scroll to top button
     - Update/change the design/content